-The groups we lobbied for during the 2016 Session included:
+The groups for which AMG lobbied during the 2018 Session included:

 The Department of Environmental Quality (DEQ) intends to submit the final draft to the Board of Environmental Quality for consideration for temporary adoption at the April 25, 2011 Board meeting.
 If the rule is adopted by the Board, DEQ will submit the rule for publication in the June 2011 issue of the Idaho Administrative Bulletin and will initiate the proposed rulemaking.
 These temporary rules will not go into effect until submitted through the EPA for the State Implementation Plan (SIP) which could take up to 18 months to be accepted.
 We do not expect to participate in the use of temporary burn permits until, at best, 2012.